-In baseband mode, wide analog bandwidth capability combines with high dynamic range to support DOCSIS 3.1 cable infrastructure compliance from the minimum of one carrier up to the full maximum spectrum of 1.791 GHz of signal bandwidth.
-A 2× interpolator filter (FIR85) enables the AD9164 to be configured for lower data rates and converter clocking to reduce the overall system power and ease the filtering requirements.
-In Mix-ModeTM operation, the AD9164 can reconstruct RF carriers in the second and third Nyquist zones up to 7.5 GHz while still maintaining exceptional dynamic range.
+In baseband mode, wide bandwidth capability combines with high dynamic range to support DOCSIS 3.1 cable infrastructure compliance from the minimum of two carriers to full maximum spectrum of 1.794 GHz.
+A 2× interpolator filter (FIR85) enables the AD9161/AD9162 to be configured for lower data rates and converter clocking to reduce the overall system power and ease the filtering requirements.
+In Mix-ModeTM operation, the AD9161/ AD9162 can reconstruct RF carriers in the second and third Nyquist zones up to 7.5 GHz while still maintaining exceptional dynamic range.
 The output current can be programmed from 8 mA to 38.76 mA.
-The AD9164 data interface consists of up to eight JESD204B serializer/deserializer (SERDES) lanes that are programmable in terms of lane speed and number of lanes to enable application flexibility.
+The AD9161/AD9162 data interface consists of up to eight JESD204B serializer/deserializer (SERDES) lanes that are programmable in terms of lane speed and number of lanes to enable application flexibility.

-An SPI interface configures the AD9164 and monitors the status of all registers.
-The AD9164 is offered in a 165-ball, 8 mm \times 8 mm, 0.5 mm pitch CSP_BGA package, and a 169-ball, 11 mm \times 11 mm, 0.8 mm pitch, CSP_BGA package, including a leaded ball option.
+A serial peripheral interface (SPI) can configure the AD9161/ AD9162 and monitor the status of all registers.
+The AD9161/ AD9162 are offered in an 165-ball, $8.0 \text{ mm} \times 8.0 \text{ mm}$, 0.5 mmpitch, CSP_BGA package and in an 169-ball, 11 mm × 11 mm, 0.8 mm pitch, CSP_BGA package, including a leaded ball option for the AD9162.